Dannyliux/arduinointernship/lesson_plan.md

 - **Arduino Nano** — The brain.
 It reads inputs and controls outputs based on your code.
 - **LED** — Light Emitting Diode.
 It lights up when electricity flows through it in the correct direction.
 The **longer leg is positive (+)**.
 - **Push Button** — A switch.
 When pressed, it completes a circuit and sends a signal to the Arduino.
+- **Breadboard** — A board used to build circuits without soldering.
+Components plug into the holes.
 - **Jumper Wires** — Cables used to connect components together.
 - **USB Cable** — Powers the Arduino and lets us upload code from the computer.